Quasar-Kim/332project/doc/code-level/design-doc.md

 *handleFault*:

-1. Change status of faulting worker to DOWN.
+1. Change status of faulting worker to DOWN. **It is important to NOT change states other than worker status.**
 2. Go to *reschedule*.

 *reschedule*: